 While there isn’t a magic formula for how you advance up the corporate ladder, there are tried and true strategies that stand out, time and time again.

-As you reposition yourself for executive career success in 2017, here are 8, quick tips to add to your toolbox.
+As you reposition yourself for executive career success, here are eight, quick tips to add to your toolbox.

 Is your career path well aligned with your priorities, interests and goal?
 Do you possess the experience, leadership strengths and core competencies needed to get to the next career level?